sersonSerson/Projects/README.md

 1.4.
 LSTM calculator - one function calculator.
 Works based on LSTM Neural Network that predicts sequence on result based on sequence of calculation.

 1.5.
-LSTM calculator - one function calculator.
-Works based on LSTM Neural Network that predicts sequence on result based on sequence of calculation.
+Sequence prediction - predict sequences of numbers with encoder-decoder architecture.

 1.6.
-Sequence prediction - predict sequences of numbers with encoder-decoder architecture.

-1.7.
 Dialog-based chatbot - encoder-decoder structure Neural Network for chatbot.

+### 2. Image recognition - projects connected with Convolutional Neural Networks
+2.1.
+Animal recognition - trains a Convolutional Neural Network to decide what animal is on the picture.